Slow violence: Manipulations of time

-Other studies of slow violence, such as Chloe Ahmann’s report on the Fairfield Renewable Energy Project, highlight other ways time can be used to create resistance to slow violence.
-She describes three types: incrementality, deferral or delay, and concentration.
+Chloe Ahmann's report on the Fairfield Renewable Energy Project, highlights ways time can be used to create resistance to slow violence.
+She describes three types of temporality: incrementality, deferral or delay, and concentration.
 Incrementality most closely mirrors slow violence by working to gradually create resistance, increasing its effects over time.
 An example of this could be small victories in legislative battles, stalling or delaying projects momentarily, or slowly building public awareness to create a growing community of resistance.
 This strategy accumulates and creates counter-systems as it progresses.
 Deferral or delay often takes the form of enforcement of regulations or legislative action.
 These strategies use the timelines of judicial or legislative processes – which are often lengthy – as a barrier that limits the ability of those creating or contributing to slow violence.
 This then eases the pressure of time constraints for activists or protestors.
 Finally, concentration utilizes deadlines and quick action to pressure actors and force a decision to be made.